Austin Ekeler Player Prop Bets for NFL Week 6 | Los Angeles vs. Baltimore 10/17/2021

 Austin Ekeler Player Prop Bets for NFL Week 6 - Los Angeles vs. Baltimore

-Austin Ekeler has player props available from bookmakers before his next NFL game on Sunday at 1:00 PM ET airing on CBS.
-Ekeler and the Los Angeles Chargers (4-1) play the Baltimore Ravens (4-1) in Week 6 at M&T Bank Stadium.
+Austin Ekeler will have several player props available when he takes to the field on Sunday at 1:00 PM ET live on CBS.
+This Week 6 matchup sees Ekeler's Los Angeles Chargers (4-1) square off against the Baltimore Ravens (4-1) at M&T Bank Stadium in Baltimore, Maryland.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.